 Bootnodes and static nodes are parallel methods for finding peers.
-Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and statics nodes.
-For example, you run multiple nodes on MainNet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).
+Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and static nodes.
+For example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

 To find peers, configure one or more bootnodes.
-To configure a specific set of peer connections, use static nodes, as described below.
+To configure a specific set of peer connections, use static nodes.

 Configure static nodes

 --data-path) of each node.
 Alternatively, you can explicitly specify the static nodes file on the command line using

 Runtime modifications of static nodes are not persisted between runs.
 The